 Recently in January, the Building Centre in London, England hosted Tales from New York —Experimental Ceramics in Architecture.
 Drawing a large crowd of people, this was the final event from the successful “Building With Ceramics Series” sponsored by Boston Valley Terra Cotta.
 At the event, attendees were able to learn about the resurgence of architectural ceramics from experts in the industry, showing modern day examples of the material in use.
-Presentations were given by Matt Taberski from Boston Valley Terra Cotta and Andy Brayman, founder of The Matter Factory and Boston Valley Glaze Research & Design Specialist.
+Presentations were given by a Boston Valley Terra Cotta associate and Andy Brayman, founder of The Matter Factory and Boston Valley Glaze Research & Design Specialist.
 Additional presentations were given by Darina Zlateva AIA, Senior Associate Principal of KPF NY and Alexis Harrison, Architectural Ceramics Consultant of ARUP London.

 “Architects constantly look for inspiration for their work online and away from the computer — by taking a walk, looking to nature, and looking beyond buildings.
 Instead of inundating them with catalogs, brochures and standard samples we wanted to do something unique and memorable.
 Since the lobster is a sea-creature that has an interesting form and colors, we decided that by creating these sculptures with different glazes, they would stand out and be inspiring.
 The production of these sculptures utilizes Boston Valley’s standard clay body to illustrate the high degree of surface detail that terra cotta is capable of capturing.”